tuchk4/rockey/packages/rockey-react/README.md

 `;
 ```

-Now Component could used as React component:
+Now *Component* could be used as React component:

 ```js
 <Component/>